 Throw out the idea that a wedding videographer means lights-camera-action in your face all night.
-Today's videographers embrace a more documentary style of filming, meaning you might not even notice them -- until they're handing you a stunning video of your day.
-Video can also be taken in a variety of styles, from vintage Super 8mm film to high-def.
+Today's videographers embrace a more documentary style of filming, meaning you might not even notice them until they're handing you a stunning video of your day.
+Plus, video can also be taken in a variety of styles.

 Yes, your photographer will get both posed and candid shots, but for everything in between, you need a videographer.
-And since there's no posing (you just keep enjoying the party!), you won't have to worry about looking stiff or awkward on film.
+And since there's no posing, you won't have to worry about looking stiff or awkward on film.
 All you have to do is enjoy the party.

-You want your wedding photos to be timeless (they're going to be displayed in your home for years to come), but your wedding video can be a little trendier while still looking classic.
-Try out hip videography styles, like vintage Super 8mm film or high-def wedding trailers for a creative look.
+If you're extra-concerned about your wedding photos looking timeless (they're going to be displayed in your home for years to come, after all), your video can be a little trendier while still looking classic.
+Work with a professional wedding videographer to find a creative style that works best for you.